MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

    >[!NOTE]
    >The network administrator should allow access to the User sign-in page and certauth endpoint `*.certauth.login.microsoftonline.com` for the customer's cloud environment.
 Disable TLS inspection on the certauth endpoint to make sure the client certificate request succeeds as part of the TLS handshake.

-   Customers should make sure their TLS inspection disablement also work for the new url with issuer hints.
-Our recommendation is not to hardcode the url with tenantId as for B2B users the tenantId might change.
+  Make sure your TLS inspection disablement also works for the new url with issuer hints.
+We recommend that you don't hardcode the url with tenantId because the tenantId might change for B2B users.
 Use a regular expression to allow both the old and new URL to work for TLS inspection disablement.
-For example, use `*.certauth.login.microsoftonline.com` or `*certauth.login.microsoftonline.com`for Azure Global tenants, and `*.certauth.login.microsoftonline.us` or `*certauth.login.microsoftonline.us` for Azure Government tenants, depending on the proxy used.
+For example, use `*.certauth.login.microsoftonline.com` or `*certauth.login.microsoftonline.com` for public Entra ID tenants, and `*.certauth.login.microsoftonline.us` or `*certauth.login.microsoftonline.us` for Azure Government tenants, depending on the proxy used.

-   Without this change, certificate-based authentication fails if you enable upcoming the Trusted CA hints feature.
+   Without this change, certificate-based authentication fails when you enable the Issuer Hints feature.

    :::image type="content" border="true" source="./media/concept-certificate-based-authentication-technical-deep-dive/sign-in-log.png" alt-text="Screenshot of the sign-in log in Microsoft Entra ID." lightbox="./media/concept-certificate-based-authentication-technical-deep-dive/sign-in-log.png":::

-   Click the log entry to bring up **Activity details** and click **Authentication details**.
-You'll see an entry for the X.509 certificate.
+   Click the log entry to bring up **Activity Details** and click **Authentication Details**.
+You can see an entry for the X.509 certificate.

    :::image type="content" border="true" source="./media/concept-certificate-based-authentication-technical-deep-dive/entry.png" alt-text="Screenshot of the entry for X.509 certificate.":::

-1. The user needs to pick the client certificate, and click **Ok**.
+1. Microsoft Entra ID requests a client certificate.
+The user picks the client certificate, and clicks **Ok**.

    >[!NOTE]
    >Trusted CA hints aren't supported, so the list of certificates can't be further scoped.
 We're looking into adding this functionality in the future.